e1601118/APPDEV/README.md

 # Written by The Anh
 # This project is written for Linux OS

+OVERVIEW:
 	Raspberry Pi acoustic sensor project

 	This project will turn a raspberry Pi 3 into an acoustic sensor

 1. Configuration: